fishernn/Datascience1Repo/README.md

 # Datascience1Repo
-This is a practice repository.
+This is my practice repository.